7 Reasons you’re Not Making More Money at Craft Fairs

 But you might buy a new knitted hat because the vendor has displayed it in a way shows how beautiful the color looks with a navy winter jacket, how cozy it looks when the matching scarf is looped around the neck, and it makes you imagine exactly how and where you’d wear the hat.

 Or, you might buy a new knitted hat because the vendor has shared an interesting story about the wool industry and why they decided to start a vegan winter accessory line.
-And you feel compelled to buy products that are more animal-friendly purchases.
+You might feel compelled to buy products that are more animal-friendly.

-Think about how your products are going to make a shopper’s life better.
+Think about how your products can make a shopper’s life better.

 Hey, I’m Erin 🙂 I write about small business and craft show techniques I’ve learned from being a small business owner for almost 2 decades, selling at dozens of craft shows, and earning a diploma in Visual Communication Design.
 I hope you find my advice helpful!